Wanda++: Pruning Large Language Models via Regional Gradients: Introduction

 \section{Introduction}

-The growing size of Large Language Models (LLMs) improves performance \citep{devlin2018bert, touvron2023LLaMA} at the cost of memory consumption and inference latency.
-For example, hosting an LLaMA-2-70B model needs at least four A100-40GB GPUs with the time to first token (TTFT) exceeding 100 milliseconds \citep{Agarwal2023}.
-To address these challenges, various model compression approaches, including weight decomposition \citep{hsu2022language, yang2024loretta}, quantization \citep{lin2024awq,tian2023bebert}, and pruning \citep{sun2023simple, xu2024sparsebf}, have been explored.
-Among pruning methods, post-training LLM pruning approaches, such as SparseGPT \citep{sun2023simple} and Wanda \citep{sun2023simple}, have gained attention as they circumvent the prohibitive memory overhead associated with traditional in-training pruning techniques \citep{han2015learning, frankle2018lottery}.
-However, post-training pruning often leads to substantial performance degradation, limiting its effectiveness for efficient LLM deployment.
+The growing size of Large Language Models (LLMs) improves performance \citep{touvron2023LLaMA, Intelligence2024, Intelligence2025} at the cost of memory consumption and inference latency.
+For example, loading the weights of LLaMA-2 70B requires 140 GB of GPU memory in FP16 format.
+Hosting a such model even with a batch size of 1 and 512 input tokens needs at least four A100-40GB GPUs, with the time to first token (TTFT) exceeding 100 milliseconds \citep{Agarwal2023}.
+To address these challenges, various model compression approaches, including weight decomposition \citep{hsu2022language, yang2024loretta, ghiasvand2024communication}, quantization \citep{lin2024awq, zhou2025quzo}, and pruning \citep{sun2023simple, frantar2023sparsegpt, zhang2024sparse}, have been explored.
+Similar to LLM quantization, many recent LLM pruning methods have shifted from in-training approaches \citep{han2015learning, frankle2018lottery} to post-training methods, as seen in SparseGPT \citep{frantar2023sparsegpt} and Wanda \citep{sun2023simple}.
+However, unlike post-training quantization like AWQ \citep{lin2024awq}, which compresses model weights almost losslessly by 4$\times$ (from 16-bit to 4-bit), these pruning methods have yet to achieve comparable levels of performance.

-To mitigate the performance degradation, GBLM and Pruner-Zero \citep{das2023beyond, dong2024prunerzero} propose improved pruning criteria that enhance the layer-wise Wanda score by incorporating gradient information obtained through full-model backpropagation.
-Meanwhile, other approaches focus on recovering model performance through sparsity-aware tuning \citep{sun2023simple} or distillation \citep{liang2023homodistil}.
-Although these methods effectively reduce pruning-induced degradation, they suffer from impractical memory requirements and excessive pruning time due to the high computational cost of full-model backpropagation.
-This raises an important question:
+To mitigate the performance degradation, GBLM and Pruner-Zero \citep{das2023beyond, dong2024prunerzero} propose improved pruning criteria that enhance the layer-wise Wanda score by incorporating gradient information obtained through full-model backpropagation (BP).
+These studies highlight the importance of gradient information, demonstrating that it provides valuable insights even though Wanda assumes that the gradients of a fully trained network are small and contribute little when higher-order terms are considered.
+Meanwhile, other approaches focus on recovering model performance through full-model sparsity-aware tuning \cite{sun2023simple} or distillation \citep{liang2023homodistil}.
+However, all these methods, which heavily depend on full-model loss, suffer from impractical memory requirements and excessive pruning time due to the high computational cost of full-model backpropagation.
+This raises the question:

 \textit{Is there a way to effectively involve gradient information while still in a lightweight manner?}